 For an entry-level digital piano, the YPG-535 stands out, and you can’t afford to overlook its potential.

-From the above-detailed review of the YPG-535, you can quickly tell that this is a beginners’ digital piano.
-The YPG-535 does, however, have features that can complement even the most skillful of pianists.
+The YPG-535 has features that can complement even the most skillful of pianists.
 But we strongly recommend it to aspiring musicians out there.

 The Yamaha Educational Features is one of the best lesson functions on the market and has helped shape a lot of beginners into a professional piano player.